-South African History in the 20th Century was dominated by the rise and fall of apartheid, a form of government based on racial classification that placed power and privilege in the hands of a small minority of people of European decent and disenfranchised the large majority of the nation’s population who are of African decent.
+South African History in the 20th Century was dominated by the rise and fall of apartheid, a form of government based on racial classification that placed power and privilege in the hands of a small minority of people of European descent and disenfranchised the large majority of the nation’s population who are of African descent.

 The men who oversaw the rise and fall of apartheid were the nation’s heads of government.
 In 1910 the two former Afrikaner colonies of the Transvaal and the Orange Free State were united with the two British governed colonies, the Cape and Natal to form the Union of South Africa under the British Crown.
 From this time, the South African government was led by a Prime Minister.

 Although they were Afrikaners, the early Prime Ministers, Botha and Smuts took a reconciliatory stance between Afrikaner and English South Africans.
 Under Hertzog, privileges for working class Whites were entrenched and Blacks were further disenfranchised.

 Apartheid, however, only became official government policy under the leader of the Afrikaner Nationalist Party, Prime Minister DF Malan who came to power in 1948.
 His successors built on this policy of segregation.
 HF Verwoerd in particular introduced what came to be known as “Grand Apartheid” the separation of races on a macro scale.
 People of African descent were not allowed to own or rent land outside of small pockets of land known as "homelands."
 The enactment of the scheme saw the mass relocation of Black people to these homelands.

 In 1961 South Africa became a Republic.
 Prime Ministers continued to head up the government of the Republic of South Africa until 1984 when a new constitution was implemented and the State President became head of state.